tksarunachalam/sgnl-adapter/README.md

 Basic Auth credentials and Bearer tokens are passed directly to an adapter in a `GetPage` request.

-OAuth flows are performed by the ingestion service which then will pass a token to an adapter for use in constructing requests to the SoR.
+OAuth flows are performed by SGNL, which then passes the access token to the adapter for use in requests to the SoR.

 #### Authorization